daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 - Goal: describes an intention with regards to the objectives, properties or use of a system
 - It's easier to resolve conflicts in the goal phase
 - Tend to be more stables overtime
+- Benefits:
+    - Better understanding of the system: clarify the value of the system
+    - Elicitation: goals drive and guide the elicitation of requirements
+    - Systematic identification and evaluation of alternative realizations: by decomposing goals into sub-goals, alternative realizations can be identified systematically.
+    - Rationales for requirements: requirements without rationales are irrelevant
+    - Low effort: Modeling goal does not imply a significant additional effort compared to the overall effort for RE.
 - Goals are decompose into sub goals:
     - AND decomposition: all sub-goals must be satisfied in order to satisfied the main goal
     - OR decomposition: not all sub-goal must be satisfied (used as alternative strategies)